-While growing up, my Grandma Genevieve Kurtenbach would load the trailer full of ponies every summer, and head to horse shows with her grandchildren.Â Back then, I remember there being a lot of classes specifically for ponies, and the main mount for children, were ponies.Â People considered them to be beneficial for youth to learn to ride on, before moving up to a tall horse.
+While growing up my Grandma Genevieve Kurtenbach would load the trailer full of ponies every summer and head to horse shows with us grandchildren.Â Back then, I remember there being a lot of classes specifically for ponies and the main mount for children were ponies.Â People considered them to be beneficial for youth to learn to ride on before moving up to a taller horse.

-There is something so special about a child bonding with their pony: the pony running toward the child when they see them, the spark in their eye when they nuzzle the child for affection, or their soft nicker to them for a treat.Â Finding a well-trained pony that is suitable for your child will help them learn and gain confidence in grooming, groundwork, saddling and bridling.Â These tasks are less intimidating and easier to manage with a pony due to their small size, helping to develop your childâ€™s horsemanship skills.
+There is something so special about a child bonding with their pony: the pony running towards the child when they see them, the spark in their eye when they nuzzle the child for affection or their soft nicker to them for a treat.Â Finding a well-trained pony that is suitable for the child will help them learn and gain confidence in grooming, groundwork, saddling and bridling.Â These tasks are less intimidating and easier to manage with a pony due to their small size helping to develop the childâ€™s horsemanship skills.

 Endangered: Vulnerable Status in Canada

 Colors: Any coat color except piebald and skewbald

 Height: 11 HH â€“ 15 HH